elliottbache/irs_asset_fifo_calculator/docs/fifo_overview.md

 will probably increase, and the holdings of another asset will decrease.
 The changes in these assets must be documented, calculating proceeds minus cost basis for tax calculation purposes.
 Purchases are added to the FIFO ledger, and sales are deducted from the ledger starting with the oldest lots.
+The only exception to these rules are for USD, which is not tracked since it does not generate gains or losses.

 Fees may be incurred for these transactions and can be deducted.
 Three cases may occur: